NoeDebrois/Computational_Finance/README.md

-# Computational Finance
+# Computational Mathematics & Computational Finance :
-A repo where I can practice for the course Computational Finance
+This is a repository where I put all my stuff from the course of Computational Finance, AY 2024/2025, Polytecnic University of Milan (Politecnico di Milano).

 <p align="center">
     <img src="./Summary.png" alt="drawing" width="800"/>